 Linn Inn Mark T. Banner Scholarship

-The Richard Linn American Inn of Court is proud to offer the Mark T. Banner Scholarship for law students.
+The Richard Linn American Inn of Court is proud to offer the Mark T. Banner Scholarship.
 This scholarship is part of The Richard Linn American Inn of Court's commitment to fostering the development of intellectual property lawyers of high ethics, civility and professionalism, and especially those from diverse backgrounds.

-Law students who have entered into a JD program at an ABA-accredited law school in the United States and who will continue in that program through the Fall semester 2016 are eligible to apply for the Mark T. Banner Scholarship.
+Law students who have entered into a JD program at an ABA-accredited law school in the United States and who will continue in that program through at least the Fall semester 2017 are eligible to apply for the Mark T. Banner Scholarship.

 Scholarship recipients will be selected by the Mark T. Banner Scholarship review board based on the following criteria:

-- Written and oral communication skills determined in part through a telephone interview;
+- Written and oral communication skills determined in part through a telephone interview for finalists.

-- Member of a historically under represented group in IP law (including race, sex, ethnicity, sexual orientation, and disability).
-The application should discuss how diversity has impacted his or her pursuit of a career in IP law and how the applicant has faced and overcome the challenges associated therewith.
+- Member of a historically underrepresented group in IP law (including race, sex, ethnicity, sexual orientation and disability).
+The applicant should discuss how diversity has impacted his or her pursuit of a career in IP law and how the applicant has faced and overcome the challenges associated therewith.
 Diversity is considered, but is one element among several in the award decision.

-The recipient of the Mark T. Banner Diversity Scholarship will receive $5,000 payable for the Fall semester of his or her second or third year of law school.
+The recipient of the Mark T. Banner Scholarship will receive $5,000 payable for the Fall 2017 semester of his or her second or third year of law school.

 - Academic transcripts (law school, undergraduate/graduate school)

-- Three page statement describing (a) how ethics, civility and professionalism have been a focus of the candidate; (b) how diversity has impacted the candidate; and (c) your commitment to the pursuit of a career in IP law
+- Three-page statement describing (a) how ethics, civility and professionalism have been a focus of the candidate; (b) how diversity has impacted the candidate; and (c) the candidate's commitment to the pursuit of a career in IP law

 - Contact information for three references